A contentious and hotly debated subject, we take a look at the laws around speeding, fines, and penalty points.

 If you're caught speeding the police have various options.
 They can:

-- Issue a Fixed Penalty Notice (a speeding ticket), with a fine of £100 and three penalty points
+• Issue a Fixed Penalty Notice (a speeding ticket)

-- Prosecute you for speeding.
-This means you will have to go to court where you could face a speeding fine of up to £1,000 (£2,500 if you were speeding on the motorway), plus you will receive between three and six penalty points on your driving licence, and a possible driving disqualification.
-You could be disqualified from driving if you build up 12 or more penalty points within a period of three years
+• Prosecute you for speeding.
+This means you will have to go to court where you could face a speeding fine (which could be based on your income, and might be as high as 150% of your weekly wage) plus you will receive between three and six penalty points on your driving licence, and a possible driving disqualification.
+You could be disqualified from driving if you build up 12 or more penalty points within a period of three years, or

 How do the police decide whether to prosecute?

-Guidance issued by the National Police Chiefs Council (NPCC) suggests speeding drivers should be given some leeway.
+Guidance issued by the National Police Chiefs Council (NPCC) suggests speeding drivers should be given some leeway in some circumstances..

 The NPCC believes enforcement action should be taken against speeding motorists when the relevant speed limit is exceeded by 10% plus 2mph.

-However, this is for guidance purposes only – a police officer has the discretion to act outside it.
+However, this is for guidance purposes only – a police officer has the discretion to act outside it and some forces do not apply it at all.

 Some drivers wrongly interpret it to mean that they can legally exceed the speed limit – this is definitely not the case.